Table of Contents

 6.2 Disk Management and Filesystem Administration

-6.3 Shell Scripting and Automation
+6.3 Shell Scripting and Automation - Linux in Cloud and Virtualization

 7.1 Cloud Computing with Linux